 Risk Analysis

-The following table outlines key risks associated with Mobileye Global Inc. (MBLY) and Ambarella, Inc. (AMBA):
+In the table below, I summarize the various risks associated with Mobileye Global Inc. and Ambarella, Inc. for your consideration.

 |---|---|---|